 Products manufactured partly in the U.S. and partly abroad must identify both aspects.

-Important Note: rules and regulations change.
-It is critical to check with the appropriate agency to determine the most current rules and regulations.
-Do NOT rely on the information that you view on our website.
+and regulations.
+Do NOT rely on the information that you view on

 Learn about care labeling requirements and information.